The Belgravia Centre Blog

 Her recent self published book, “Metamorphosis: Inspirational Stories of Women Living with Alopecia”, charts the experiences of 22 women as the dealt with hair loss and what it’s like to be a bald woman.

-Alopecia areata is a hair loss condition which, with monitored treatment, can see results.
+Alopecia areata is an autoimmune condition which, with monitored treatment, can see results.
 However there is no prognosis to determine its success.

 A study on the psychosocial impact of alopecia areata found that the condition causes dramatic and devastating emotions in patients, which can negatively affect their self-esteem, body image and self-confidence.